 Check out: A Guide to Syros island, Greece.

 No list of beautiful Greek islands is complete without Corfu.
 The second-largest of the Ionian islands, its culture has been influenced by the Venetians, French, and British.
 While it’s a popular package holiday destination, there’s so much more to the island than all-inclusive hotels and nights out in Kavos.

 Head out to old Perithia to find some peace and quiet.
 This is the oldest village in Corfu, and it stands at the foot of Mount Pantokrator, where you can explore Venetian ruins and vineyards.
 Other historic sites include the Vlacherna Monastery, Angelokastro Castle, and the Mandraki Marina.

 And don’t forget the beaches, ten of which hold Blue Flag status.
 The west coast has endless sandy options, while the east coast is much more pebbly.

 Check out: A guide to Corfu island, Greece.

 The charming island of Symi is a speck on the map north of Rhodes, much closer to the Turkish mainland than Greek.
 It proves that size doesn’t matter, however, and is often hailed as one of the most beautiful islands in Greece.

-Ano Symi Town’s harbour is the first thing you’ll see when arriving by boat, and you’re sure to be bowled over by the vibrant colour palette.
+Ano Symi Town’s harbor is the first thing you’ll see when arriving by boat, and you’re sure to be bowled over by the vibrant color palette.
 The town is just the beginning of an adventure here – you can go hiking in the island’s mountains with views out over to Turkey!

 Alternatively, check out one of the island’s many hidden beaches – you might even bag a stretch of sand to yourself!